UBC-MDS/beijing_air_quality_analysis/README.md

 #### **1. Using Docker**

 To replicate the analysis, install [Docker](https://www.docker.com/get-started).
+Make sure you have configured Docker to allow at least 7 GB memory to run.
 Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:

-    docker run --rm --platform linux/amd64 -v $(PWD):/home/beijing_air_quality jacqann/beijing-air-quality@sha256:4b8e3a93539d8cde4ec72178ffd826d8e37dd26037722d4eae3da6752f6a0fdf make -C /home/beijing_air_quality all
+    docker run --rm --platform linux/amd64 -v "$(PWD):/home/beijing_air_quality" jacqann/beijing-air-quality@sha256:4b8e3a93539d8cde4ec72178ffd826d8e37dd26037722d4eae3da6752f6a0fdf make -C /home/beijing_air_quality all

 Two reports can be found,